koitaroh/twitter-topic-mobility-estimation/README.md

 - Train regression model to estimate mobile phone GPS point density from spatiotemporal tweets and topics from the tweets
 - Estimate grid-based population density

+## Research paper
+The paper is going to apper in Frontiers of Computer Science.

+    Satoshi Miyazawa, Xuan Song, Tianqi Xia, Ryosuke Shibasaki, and Hodaka Kaneda.
+    Integrating GPS trajectory and topics from Twitter stream for human mobility estimation.
+Frontiers of Computer Science.
+    (Accepted: 2017-04-13) DOI: 10.1007/s11704-017-6464-3

+PDF is coming soon.

 ## Files

 | File name     | Description                    |